Open boundary conditions of the $D^{(2)}_3$ spin chain and sectors of conformal field theories: Integrable, and exactly solvable, objects for the open boundary condition higher rank spin chain

 \begin{itemize} \item[$\bullet$] \underline{Ground state}: $h_1 \equiv h_2 \equiv 0$ \text{ , } \item[$\bullet$] \underline{Type I excitation to the ground state}: $h_1 > 0 $, $h_2 \equiv 0$ \text{ , } \item[$\bullet$] \underline{Type II excitation to the ground state}: $h_1 \equiv 0$, $h_2 > 0$ \text{ , } \item[$\bullet$] \underline{Type III excitation to the ground state}: $h_1 , h_2 > 0$ \text{ . } \end{itemize}

-Under each set of possible choices for $h_1$ and $h_2$ provided above, one can characterize solutions to the Bethe equations from the density provided earlier with , similar to the arrangement of roots provided in \textit{Figure 1}, \textit{Figure 2}, \textit{Figure 3}, \textit{Figure 4}, and \textit{Figure 5} of {[1]}.
+Under each set of possible choices for $h_1$ and $h_2$ provided above, one can characterize solutions to the Bethe equations from the density provided earlier with , similar to the arrangement of roots provided in \textit{Figure 1}, \textit{Figure 2}, \textit{Figure 3}, \textit{Figure 4}, and \textit{Figure 5} of (\citet{frahm2023}).
+Given the fact that a rigorous identification of the sectors of conformal field theories is out of the scope of current methods introduced in this work, we leave this question open to either future work of the author, or of that of the broader scientific community.